celery/celery/docs/userguide/calling.rst

 .. sidebar:: What's ``s``?

-    The ``add.s`` call used here is called a signature, I talk more about signatures in the :ref:`canvas guide <guide-canvas>`, where you can also learn about :class:`~celery.chain`, which is a simpler way to chain tasks together.
+    The ``add.s`` call used here is called a signature.
+If you don't know what they are you should read about them in the :ref:`canvas guide <guide-canvas>`.
+    There you can also learn about :class:`~celery.chain`:  a simpler way to chain tasks together.

     In practice the ``link`` execution option is considered an internal primitive, and you'll probably not use it directly, but